-Online Seminar on International Social Work November 7th at 7-8pm (Singapore time) via Skype (check this out at the training portal)
+Online Seminar on Globalising Social Work November 9th at 10am -12 noon (Singapore time) via Skype (check this out at the training portal)

 For your information the topic of the last year's online seminar was “International Social Work”.
 We had various time zones joining in and we also have short pre-recorded sessions.

-Panel Speakers: Ms Ruth Stark, President of International Federation of Social Workers and Dr David Jones, Past IFSW president, are the key speakers, Prof Jim Midgley has given permission to use his recorded interview on International Social Welfare, Mr Michael Ong founder of Tea Talk in Vietnam, Prof Johnston Wong, founder of Social Work Across Borders and others will be speakers in the panel.
+Panel Speakers were: Ms Ruth Stark, President of International Federation of Social Workers and Dr David Jones, Past IFSW president, are the key speakers, Prof Jim Midgley has given permission to use his recorded interview on International Social Welfare, Mr Michael Ong founder of Tea Talk in Vietnam, Prof Johnston Wong, founder of Social Work Across Borders and others will be speakers in the panel.

 Seminar Moderator: Prof Tan Ngoh Tiong – please connect up via skype (skype name: tiongtan)